sirkibsirkib/helltaker_solver/README.md

 # Helltaker Solver

 A little pet project which finds an optimal solution for a given puzzle room of Helltaker, a free little video game available on Steam with some very catchy music.
-The tool uses a memoized search, printing the solution as a sequence of the puzzle's state, laid out over the course of its solution.
+The solver finds a sequence of directional input that will get the titular Helltaker to the goal, displaying the resulting changes in game state as a sequence of snapshots of the level in ascii.

 The main interesting things about the implementation are:
 1. Dense game state encoding to minimize cost of replicating states in memory